How to Negotiate Salary for Your Next Career Move

 Why is it important to negotiate salary?

-When should I start negotiating the salary?
+When should I start negotiating my salary?

-Can I negotiate my salary if changing careers?
+Can I negotiate salary when changing careers?